 And banished conscience form my wounded breast.

-Crusty: Happy expedient! -- Could I gain the
+Crusty: Happy expedient! -- Could I

 Then balmy sleep might sooth my waking lids.

 And rest once more refresh my wary soul. --